8mono/XComFilesArsenalAdditions/XCFAA_Readme.txt

 Adjusted Rat and Dog bites/barks to scale with 10% and 15% bravery as well as adjusted stats to compensate a bit Removed MPK Clip
 Slightly toned back damage for Laser Cannons
+Fixed missing Tracite Rocket Ufopaedia entry
+Removed Gilldog Gene Therapy for rats
+Added Buckshot and Tritanium Buckshot for Assault Cannon Added HP and AP ammo for MK23 Socom, Colt 45 and Desert Eagle Added slight stun damage to Slugs
+Added articles for Hollow point and Slugs
+Added DMR Article
+Added some more nameAsAmmo entries to the different ammo types (FMJ, AP, BS)